Avoiding email and phishing fraud

 Do not call the phone numbers or send faxes to parties shown in the suspicious communication.

 Similar rules apply to phone calls that solicit any information related to accounts, passwords, and systems.
 Ask the party for their call back information.
 However, always call the party back at previously known and trusted numbers before proceeding.
 The number that you are given might look like a legitimate 800 number, but it may go directly to the scammer.
 If you do not know the person or company, escalate the request to your manager or a trusted system authority.

 Fraud is an arms race between your business and the bad guys.
 Communicate these rules and other company security policies to your employees frequently to minimize risks.

 The content provided is for informational purposes only.
 Neither BBVA, nor any of its affiliates, is providing legal, tax, security or investment advice.
-You should consult your legal, tax, security or financial advisor about your company's situation.
+You should consult your legal, tax, security or financial consultant about your company's situation.
 Opinions expressed are those of the author(s) and do not necessarily represent the opinions of BBVA or any of its affiliates.